Sign In

 An ESA letter is a document from a licensed mental health professional affirming the individual’s need for the animal for emotional support.
 In New York, such letters must be issued by authorized practitioners, including psychologists, psychiatrists, social workers, or therapists familiar with the individual’s condition.
 The letter should detail the professional relationship with the patient, the patient’s need for the ESA, and the specific benefit the animal provides.

 Landlords can verify an ESA letter by confirming the validity of the issuing professional’s license and the relevance of their qualifications to the individual’s condition.
 However, they should respect privacy and not request detailed medical records.
-Businesses outside of housing or transportation sectors are generally not entitled to request or verify ESA documentation due to the lack of public accommodation rights for ESAs.
+Businesses outside of housing or transportation sectors are generally not entitled to request or verify ESA documentation due to the lack of public accommodation rights for ESA.

 Rights, Limitations, and Legal Risks